 Local music stores and music schools often need teachers, but their requirements can be lofty.
-If you have advanced and well-rounded knowledge of the guitar, it may be a great idea to get in touch with stores and music schools in your area and see if they need any new teachers.
+If you have an advanced and well-rounded knowledge of the guitar, it may be a great idea to get in touch with stores and music schools in your area.
+Check to see if they need any new teachers.

 If you’re not an advanced player but would still like to teach beginners, you may have better luck freelancing.
 Being a freelance guitar teacher can be more flexible for you, but you’ll have to find students yourself which can be difficult.

 2. Find a Space

 If you’re working for a music store or school chances are that space will be provided for you to teach.
 However, if you are teaching on your own you’ll need to make sure you have a good place to give the lessons.

 Chances are that there is a rehearsal space that you can rent at a music store or elsewhere.
 You may also want to give lessons in your home.
 You need to make sure that the place is quiet and comfortable for you and your student to play guitar and that you won’t be bothering any neighbors or vice versa.

 Additionally, you may also want to consider if you want to offer Skype lessons or lessons in your students’ homes.

 In addition to a good practice space, you’ll also need to have a few other tools for teaching lessons.